 As an event of significant international interest, we would expect departments and other bodies to appraise and select records relating to COVID-19 for permanent preservation in line with their responsibilities under the Public Records Act.

 Are there any safety precautions that I should be taking or planning around physical records?

-At this time we are not recommending any specific action in respect of treating, deep-cleaning or handling physical records.
 Please continue to care for your records in the usual way.
 However, if you have any specific treatment concerns, please email our Government Help Point and we will work with you on a case by case basis.

 What is the impact to the Freedom of Information service and The National Archives’ Section 66 responsibilities?